 We were so smitten by how cute this new gele style looked that we even featured some of the best looks we spotted in the previous edition of our Gele Divas (a collection of best gele styles spotted on Nigerian Fashionistas).

-Next, you should see pictures of how this new side-twisted fan-out gele styles looks on a glammed face and aso-ebi or native-wear occasion outfit.
+Next, you should see pictures of how these new side-twisted fan-out gele styles look on a glammed face and aso-ebi or native-wear occasion outfit.
 Are you surprised why this simple gele style is currently trending on Instagram, and loved by Nigerian celebrities.

-So, with those video tutorials and latest aso-ebi styles inspo for your next cut-and-sew occasion outfit, you’re almost ready to jump on the latest instagram gele trends.
+So, with those video tutorials and latest aso-ebi styles inspo for your next cut-and-sew occasion outfit, you’re almost ready to jump on the latest Instagram gele headtie trends.

 That’s it for now.
 If you ever get to try tieing this twisted gele style, be sure to tag us on Instagram (@naijaglamwedding) for a chance to be featured on our instagram page or here on this blog.
 Before you go, comment below to tell me what you think about this new Instagram style of gele trending on Instagram.